pravega/pravega/documentation/src/docs/pravega-concepts.md

 To deliver an efficient implementation of Streams, Pravega is based on a tiered storage model.
-Events are persisted in low latency/high IOPS storage (Tier 1 Storage) and higher throughput storage (Tier 2 Storage).
+Events are persisted in low latency/high IOPS storage (Tier 1 Storage, write-ahead log) and higher throughput Tier 2 storage (e.g., file system, object store).
 Writers and Readers are oblivious to the tiered storage model from an API perspective.

-Pravega is based on an append-only **log** data structure.
-As Leigh Stewart [observed](https://blog.twitter.com/2015/building-distributedlog-twitter-s-high-performance-replicated-log-service), there are really three data access mechanisms in a log:
+In Pravega, Tier 1 is based on an append-only **Log** data structure.
+As Leigh Stewart [observed](https://blog.twitter.com/2015/building-distributedlog-twitter-s-high-performance-replicated-log-service), there are really three data access mechanisms in a Log:

 ![State synchroner](img/anatomy.of.log.png)

 All of the write activity, and much of the read activity happens at the tail of the log.
-Writes are appended to the log and many clients tries to read data immediately as it arrives in the log.
-These two data access mechanisms are dominated by the need for low-latency.
-The low latency writes by Writers provides real time access to the published data by Readers.
+Writes are appended to the log and many clients try to read data immediately as it is written to the log.
+These two data access mechanisms are dominated by the need for low latency – low latency writes by Writers and near real time access to the published data by Readers.

-Please note that, not all Readers read from the tail of the log, some Readers reads by starting at some arbitrary position in the log.
+Please note that, not all Readers read from the tail of the log.
+Some Readers read by starting at some arbitrary position in the log.
 These reads are known as **catch-up reads**.
 Access to historical data traditionally was done by batch analytics jobs, often using HDFS and Map/Reduce.
-However with new Streaming applications, we can access historical data as well as current data by just accessing the log.
+However with new streaming applications, we can access historical data as well as current data by just accessing the log.
 One approach would be to store all the historical data in SSDs similar to tail data operations, but that leads to an expensive task and force